Tom Perriello: Open Society Foundations

 Open Society announced on October 10, 2018, that Perriello would become executive director of the Foundations' U.S. Programs starting November 12, 2018.

 The work of Open Society Foundations' U.S. Programs is organized around four central goals: a more inclusive and accountable American democracy; a fair criminal justice system; full political, economic, and civic participation of communities of color and immigrants; and equitable economic growth.

-“I am thrilled to announce this new leadership for U.S. Programs, at such a critical juncture in the United States,” said Patrick Gaspard, president of the Open Society Foundations.
+“I am thrilled to announce this new leadership for U.S. Programs, at such a critical juncture in the United States,” said Patrick Gaspard, president of the Open Society Open Society Foundations.
 “Our institutions are under attack, the rule of law is being challenged as seldom before in our history, and the very foundations of our democracy are under enormous stress.
 These times demand bold leadership, new ideas, and sharp strategic thinking.
-In Tom and Cecilia [Munoz], we have a promising partnership to lead our work in the U.S. forward.”
+In Tom and Cecilia Munoz, we have a promising partnership to lead our work in the U.S. forward.”